wawzat/Alarm-Clock-v2/README.md

 ## Features
 1. Dimmable
-2. Choose alarm sound
+2. Choose alarm sound and initial volume
 3. Alarm starts quietly and gradually gets louder
-4. Wave to snooze
+4. Wave to snooze and cancel alarms
+5. Automatically dim and then turn off the display at preset times
 5. Wave to wake the display when it is off